hydraulic-software/conveyor/guidebook/docs/faq/output-formats.md

 Conveyor supports making Linux servers with full [systemd integration](../configs/linux.md#systemd-units).
 It doesn't produce Docker images at this time.
 Other tools exist that make Docker images and so Conveyor probably doesn't have much to add here, but if you'd like this feature please [let us know](mailto:contact@hydraulic.software) so we can understand your needs.

-Incidentally, Conveyor supports systemd because we use Conveyor-generated packages for our own servers.
+Incidentally, although Docker is a great tool Conveyor supports systemd because we use Conveyor-generated packages for our own servers.
 We feel that:

 1. SystemD has better service management features like task dependencies, activation, logging etc.
 2. SystemD has better command line tools, including neat third party tools like [sysz](https://github.com/joehillen/sysz).